dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

 ## Helpers

+Included are the following helpers for the development phase (not visible in production):

-Included is a partial helper `/partials/dev-parameters.html`, which shows basic Hugo parameters in development.
-Just delete the corresponding line from `/layouts/_default/baseof.html`, if you don`t need it anymore.
+- `/partials/dev-parameters.html`, which shows basic Hugo page parameters
+- `/partials/dev-size-indicator.html`, which displays a floating circle in the upper right corner to indicate the Tailwind CSS responsive breakpoints

+If you don't need any of these helpers anymore, just delete the corresponding line from `/layouts/_default/baseof.html`.

 ## Deploy to Netlify